0xFernandezDaniel/Amazon_Data_Engineering/README.md

 # Amazon Data Pipeline with Apache Airflow

 ## Introduction
-This project explores Amazon data using modern data engineering practices on AWS.
-I developed a data pipeline to extract, transform, and load product data from a 3rd Party API into Amazon Redshift for scalable analysis.
+This project demonstrates the use of modern data engineering practices to analyze Amazon data using AWS services.
+I developed a robust ETL (Extract, Transform, Load) pipeline that ingests product data from a third-party API and loads it into Amazon Redshift, enabling scalable analysis and streamlined decision-making.

-Business Use Case: This pipeline allows you to retrieve any 3rd Party Amazon Seller's catalog, ingest it into a database, and programmatically verify whether your distributor has those products available, streamlining the sourcing process.
+Business Use Case: This pipeline allows businesses to extract any Amazon Seller's catalog, ingest the data into a database, and programmatically verify product availability with distributors.
+By automating and optimizing this process, the pipeline saves significant time and effort in sourcing profitable products.

 ## Architecture
 ![Project Architecture](architecture.jpeg)